Close

 Distracted Driving

 Car accidents caused by distracted driving are a common issue that our attorneys in Conway can assist you in obtaining compensation for.
 When drivers are preoccupied with their phones or other technological devices, their reaction time slows down, and they are less capable of controlling their vehicles on the road.
 This increases the risk of collisions with other vehicles or hitting obstacles such as pedestrians crossing intersections or road constructions.
-These accidents can be extremely harmful as distracted drivers may not be able to prevent the collision from happening.
+These accidents can be extremely harmful as distracted drivers might not be able to prevent the collision from happening.

 Speeding

 Car accidents in Conway are often caused by speeding.
 When a driver goes too fast, they have less time to react to unexpected situations on the road.
 This can lead to loss of control, collisions with other vehicles, or hitting objects like trees or walls.
 If a driver exceeds the speed limit or drives too fast for the current road conditions, they put other drivers at risk.
-This is because other motorists may not be able to react quickly enough to avoid an accident if they need to stop suddenly or swerve to avoid a speeding vehicle.
+This is because other motorists might not be able to react quickly enough to avoid an accident if they need to stop suddenly or swerve to avoid a speeding vehicle.

 Tailgating